MicrosoftDocs/msix-docs/msix-src/msix-sdk/release-notes/sdk-release-notes-1.5.md

 ---
 title: MSIX SDK Version 1.5 release notes
-description: Release notes for MSIX SDK version 1.5 ms.date: 02/06/2018 ms.topic: article
+description: This article provides release notes for version 1.5 of the MSIX SDK.
+This SDK is available on GitHub. ms.date: 02/06/2018 ms.topic: article
 keywords: windows 10, uwp, msix